Braves vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Based on this contest's moneyline, the Braves have an implied win probability of 55.6%.
+- Based on this matchup's moneyline, the Braves' implied win probability is 62.3%.

-- Atlanta has played in 84 games with over/under set, and have combined with opponents to go over the total 46 times (46-35-3).
+- Atlanta has played in 85 games with an over/under set, and have combined with its opponents to go over the total 47 times (47-35-3).

 - The Braves have gone 7-7-0 against the spread this season.